Blenoxane Side Effects

 Applies to bleomycin: injection powder for solution

-Along with its needed effects, bleomycin (the active ingredient contained in Blenoxane) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by bleomycin (the active ingredient contained in Blenoxane).
+In the event that any of these side effects do occur, they may require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking bleomycin:More common
+You should check with your doctor immediately if any of these side effects occur when taking bleomycin:More common

 - Fever and chills (occurring within 3 to 6 hours after a dose)